Chris Bergson: Awards and honors

 In February 2015, Chris Bergson was inducted into the New York Blues Hall of Fame as a Master Blues Artist.

 Bitter Midnight was released in 2017 and was named "Album of the Month" by Holland's Gitarist Magazine and France's Soul Bag Magazine as well as landing again on MOJO Magazine's year-end list of the Best Blues Albums of 2017.
 Gitarist Magazine's Kevin Passman writes, "As we've come to expect from Bergson, Bitter Midnight is full of tasty, intuitive guitar work and passionate vocals but besides that, the album's also a triumph for his qualities as a composer.
 An absolute must for fans of blues, soul and southern rock."

 Live in Normandy was named one of MOJO Magazine's Best Albums of 2019.
 Soul Bag Magazine's Marc Loison wrote, "Far from blues-rock clichés and guitar demonstrations in vertiginous pyrotechnics, here are 12 live tracks as additional proof of the vitality and authenticity of a major artist on the New York scene.
 In perfect harmony with the splendid vocalist Ellis Hooks, guitarist-singer Chris Bergson is accompanied by a "French connection" of choice: Philippe Billoin (keyboards), Philippe Dandrimont (bass) and Patrick Machenaud (drums)...Superb!"
 Jos Verhagen wrote in his review of the album for The Blues Magazine (Netherlands), "The music of Chris Bergson and Ellis Hooks is genuine Delta soul blues...The soulful voice of Hooks is reminiscent of the great soul men like Sam Cooke and Otis [Redding], and together with Chris he turns it into a true party."

+All I Got Left was named one of MOJO Magazine's Best Albums of 2021.